LA Video Drone 10th Anniversary

 Due to coastal development, deforestation, climate change, pollution, and other factors, though, forests such as this are at extreme risk and could even become extinct unless countries come up with sustainable practices to protect them.

 Other organizations supporting the mangroves include Conservation International, the World Wildlife Fund, the Nature Conservancy, and the International Union for the Conservation of Nature.
-Working together they hope to expand the world’s mangrove habitat 20 percent by 2030.

 To save these trees that give so much, the place to start is by giving back.